 |Forum topic by NoLongerHere||posted 06-02-2013 03:15 PM||1402 views||0 times favorited||19 replies|

-We always enjoy going there together and walking the aisles of perfectly stacked exotic woods reaching all the way to the ceiling.
+We always enjoy going there together and walking down the aisles of exotic woods stacked to the ceiling.

-After checking out all the varieties of wood with Lynn, I loaded a cart with several sheets of maple plywood and a dozen hand selected 4/4 1×8 cherry boards to build the vanity and replenish my cherry inventory.
-She enjoyed helping me select the boards and even sighted a few to make sure they were straight.
+After checking out all the varieties of wood with Lynn, I loaded a cart with sheets of maple plywood and hand selected several 1×8 cherry boards for the vanity and a few for my own cherry kitchen I’m working on.

 Time to negotiate.

 He insisted I make the first offer so I threw out a number of 40 bucks.
-He said the no. 7 was worth at least $100.
+He said the no. 7 was worth at least $100!

 He counter offered at $100 for all four.
 I came up to $50 and he came down to $60.
 So, I counter offered at $55 but he stayed firm at $60.

 Time to flip a coin! .... $50 bucks if I win and $60 if he wins – I call it.

 I pulled out a quarter, called heads and flipped it in the air.
 It landed on the ground and rolled under the table.

 We stood up and laughed about it and heartily shook hands as if we both won the bet! ....Ha!